Philippa Gregory: Criticism of Historical Fiction

-Media

-She is a frequent contributor to magazines and newspapers, with short stories, features and reviews.
-She is also a frequent broadcaster and a regular contestant on Round Britain Quiz for BBC Radio 4 and the Tudor expert for Channel 4's Time Team.
-She won the 29 December 2008 edition of Celebrity Mastermind on BBC1, taking Elizabeth Woodville as her specialist subject.
+Gregory's 2013 novel The White Princess and its 2017 television adaptation of the same name have also proved contentious for both portraying Elizabeth of York as having had a relationship with her uncle Richard III and suggesting that sex between Elizabeth and her eventual husband Henry VII, who was the unexpected victor at the Battle of Bosworth, taking the crown from Richard, may initially have been non-consensual.
+Gregory's source for the relationship between uncle and niece are the contemporaneous rumours of the period but, it is thought these may have been created by Richard's enemies.
+Author Samantha Wilcoxson stated in a review of the series on her own website, "I understand there are gaps to fill and interpretations to make, but making someone a rapist when there is no reason to believe that they ever were is defamation of the dead, not literary license."

 Philanthropy

 Gregory runs a small charity building wells in school gardens in The Gambia.
 Gardens for The Gambia was established in 1993 when Gregory was in The Gambia, researching for her book A Respectable Trade.

 Since then the charity has dug almost 200 low technology, low budget and therefore easily maintained wells, which are on-stream and providing water to irrigate school and community gardens to provide meals for the poorest children and harvest a cash crop to buy school equipment, seeds and tools.

 In addition to wells, the charity has piloted a successful bee-keeping scheme, funded feeding programmes and educational workshops in batik and pottery and is working with larger donors to install mechanical boreholes in some remote areas of the country where the water table is not accessible by digging alone.